riccardobl/lncd/README.md

 | `LNC_DEBUG`             | `false`         | Flag to enable or disable debug logging.                                    |
 | `LNC_RECEIVER_PORT`     | `7167`          | Port on which the receiver server listens.                                  |
 | `LNC_RECEIVER_HOST`     | `0.0.0.0`       | Host address on which the receiver server listens.                          |

+## Intended scope

+This was developed to serve as the backend for stacker.news' LNC receive attachments.
+It has only been tested with the `lnrpc.Lightning.AddInvoice` method, so if you plan to use this as a general-purpose LNC connector, ensure you test and review it accurately.